 The bustling cities outside of Northlake provide endless opportunities for fun with museums, restaurants, and other activities that accentuate the want to live in the small town of Northlake, with the added perks of two big cities just a short commute away.
 And when you’re wanting to spend your time exploring your hometown, Downtown Denton offers an eclectic atmosphere just ten miles from Northlake.

 Schools and Education

 Northlake, Texas is covered by three school districts including the Northwest Independent School District (NISD), Argyle ISD, and Ponder ISD.
 NISD’s 18 elementary schools, six middle schools, three comprehensive high schools, and one accelerated high school takes up much of the Town’s education systems.
-Argyle ISD schools, like Hilltop Elementary, Argyle Intermediate, Argyle Middle, and Argyle High School, and Ponder ISDs schools, Ponder Elementary, Ponder Junior High School, and Ponder High School take up another large chunk of the education system in the area.
+Argyle ISD schools, like Argyle West Elementary, Argyle Intermediate, Argyle Middle, and Argyle High School, and Ponder ISDs schools, Ponder Elementary, Ponder Junior High School, and Ponder High School take up another large chunk of the education system in the area.
 Parents can have peace of mind knowing the teacher-student ratio equates to 16 students per teacher.

 Interested in the Area?